ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-explorer.md

 ## Search Bar

-Here you can input any Ark address, transaction ID or block ID and find detailed information about them.
+Here you can input any ARK address, transaction ID or block ID and find detailed information about them.
 Most users will use this to check the status of a transaction they have sent or are expecting.
 If you were to send someone a transaction of 5 ARK, a transaction ID would be generated, and you could forward that information to the recipient as both a validation of payment and a digital receipt.

 ## Day/Night Mode